-For most students*, your tuition and segregated fees rate (simplified on this page to just “tuition”) is based in part on the number of credits of the courses you’re taking in a semester.
+For most students*, your tuition and segregated fees rate (simplified on this page to just “tuition”) is based in part on the number of credits of the classes you’re taking in a semester.

 There are many important conditions and exceptions, so please read on for a full explanation.